Epirus (ancient state): Kingdom of Epirus (330–231 BC)

 In 330 BC, upon Alexander the Molossian's death, the term "Epirus" appears as a single political unit in the ancient Greek records for the first time, under the leadership of the Molossian dynasty.
 Subsequently, the coinages of the three major Epirote tribal groups came to an end, and a new coinage was issued with the legend Epirotes.
 After Alexander's I death, Aeacides of Epirus, who succeeded him, espoused the cause of Olympias against Cassander, but was dethroned in 313 BC.
+In 330 BC, Passaron became the capital of the united kingdom of Epirus until 295 BC, when Pyrrhus moved the capital to Amvrakia.

 Aeacides's son Pyrrhus came to the throne in 295 BC.
-Pyrrhus, being a skillful general, was encouraged to aid the Greeks of Tarentum and decided to initiate a major offensive in the Italian peninsula and Sicily.
+Pyrrhus, being a skillful general, was encouraged to aid the Greeks of Tarentum and decided to initiate a major offensive in the Italian Peninsula and Sicily.
 Due to its superior martial abilities, the Epirote army defeated the Romans in the Battle of Heraclea (280 BC).
 Subsequently, Pyrrhus's forces nearly reached the outskirts of Rome, but had to retreat to avoid an unequal conflict with a more numerous Roman army.
 The following year, Pyrrhus invaded Apulia (279 BC) and the two armies met in the Battle of Asculum where the Epirotes won the eponymous Pyrrhic victory, at a high cost.

 In 277 BC, Pyrrhus captured the Carthaginian fortress in Eryx, Sicily.
 This prompted the rest of the Carthaginian-controlled cities to defect to Pyrrhus.
 Meanwhile, he had begun to display despotic behavior towards the Sicilian Greeks and soon Sicilian opinion became inflamed against him.
 Though he defeated the Carthaginians in battle, he was forced to abandon Sicily.

 Pyrrhus's Italian campaign came to an end following the inconclusive Battle of Beneventum (275 BC).
 Having lost the vast majority of his army, he decided to return to Epirus, which finally resulted in the loss of all his Italian holdings.
 Because of his costly victories, the term "Pyrrhic victory" is often used for a victory with devastating cost to the victor.